 V.A.
-2210 Design for Hypermedia (3,4,0) (E)

-Prerequisite: V.A.
-1090 Introduction to Visual Arts II or any GDCV courses offered by AVA or any Visual Arts courses
+2210 Design for Hypermedia Prerequisite: V.A.
+1090 Introduction to Visual Arts II

 The Internet has become an important-if not the most important-channel of our media-based communication.
 Designers and artists need to have special creative but also technical skills to develop concepts in the field of hypermedia.
 The purpose of this course is to give an introduction to the Internet as an artistic medium and provide a foundation of historical, cultural and technical knowledge related to Internet art.
 The World Wide Web is a classic example of hypermedia.
-The Internet is an exciting platform for artists and designersespecially with its increasing accessibility offered by the numerous number of Web 2.0 applications.
+The Internet is an exciting platform for artists and designers especially with its increasing accessibility offered by the numerous number of Web 2.0 applications.
 This course is an introduction to the Web as an artistic medium.
 The core topic will be the approach to develop one's own artistic voice using this way of communication.
 That includes the examination of theory, history and practices of Internet art and related concepts of hypermedia, open source, connectivity, non-linear narrative and hacktivism.
 At the same time students will learn the basic technologies to publish their artistic statements and concepts online.
 The focus will be on processes that are especially necessary for contemporary creative practices.
 Basic design skills and knowledge of Adobe Creative suite are expected.